tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 #### Test via the internet

-Since the access to COS over the internet involves the ISP network, which may prohibit you from testing connectivity using tools such as `ping` or `traceroute` of the ICMP protocol, it is recommended to use the tools of the TCP protocol to test connectivity.
+The access to COS over the internet involves the ISP network, which may prohibit you from testing connectivity using tools such as ICMP `ping` or `traceroute`.
+Therefore, we recommend you use TCP tools to test connectivity.
 >!The access via the Internet may involve multiple network environments.
 If the access is not smooth, check your local network linkage, or contact the local ISP.

 If your ISP allows you to use the ICMP protocol, you can use the `ping`, `traceroute` or `mtr` tools to check your linkage.
 Otherwise, you can use the `psping` (Windows environment; download at the Microsoft official website) or such tools as `tcping` (cross-platform software) to test the latency.

 #### Test via a private network

-If you access the COS over the Tencent Cloud VPC in the same region, you may be unable to test connectivity using such tools as `ping` or `traceroute` of the ICMP protocol.
-It is recommended that you use the `telnet` command in the basic connectivity test to perform the testing.
+If you access the COS over the Tencent Cloud VPC in the same region, you may be unable to test connectivity using tools such as ICMP `ping` or `traceroute`.
+We recommend that you use the `telnet` command in the basic connectivity test to perform the testing.

 You can also use tools such as `psping` or `tcping` to test the latency to port 80 of the access domain.
 Before the test, make sure that the access domain name has been correctly resolved to the private network address using the `nslookup` command.